rimantasrickus/plentymarkets-merchant-gateway/README.md

 Alternatively if address will not have `Date of birth` pop-up box with `Date of birth` field will appear.

-### Return reasons
-Invoice factoring payment method needs to have return reason when Order is canceled.
-To add return reason in Plentymarkets navigate to `System`->`Orders`->`Order types`->`Return`.
-Here added return reasons, You can select latter when creating return Order.

 ## Plugin settings
 ##### Public / Private key
 Public key is required to create payment types by the browser.